mayan-edms/Mayan-EDMS/docs/topics/docker.rst

     sudo chown `whoami` backup.tar.gz

 If using an external PostgreSQL or MySQL database or database containers, these too need to be backed up using their respective procedures.
+A simple solution is to copy the entire database container volume after the container has been stopped.

 Restoring from a backup
 =======================